jxxcarlson/blockParser/README.md

 The aim of this project is to develop a modular parser for a family of block-structured markup languages which we shall call **P**.
-Examples are  Markdown, and the language illustrated below.
+Examples are  Markdown and the language illustrated below.
 Not all markup languages are of type **P**, as we note in section 3.